carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Set `Maximum Capacity`: You specify minimum and maximum instances or desired capacity required and EC2 autoscaling manages the progress of creating/terminating based on what you have specified. min <= desired <= max

 - Scale Based on a `Schedule`: Scaling performed as a function of time to reflect forecasted load.
 For example, if you know there will be increased load on the application at 9am every morning you can choose to scale at this time.
+  - Use Case: A company runs an application using an Amazon EC2 Auto Scaling group behind an ALB.
+When running month-end reports on a specific day and time each month the application becomes unacceptably slow.
+Amazon CloudWatch metrics show the CPU utilization hitting 100%.
+    - The best solution ==> Configure an EC2 Auto Scaling scheduled scaling policy based on the monthly schedule.
+In this case the scaling action can be scheduled to occur just prior to the time that the reports will be run each month.

 - Scale based on `Load forecasting`: Auto Scaling analyses the history of your applications load for up to 14 days and then uses this predict to the load for the next 2 days.